phaserjs/phaser/README.md

 * New: Added a new in-built texture.
 Sprites now use __default if no texture was provided (a 32x32 transparent PNG) or __missing if one was given but not found (a 32x32 black box with a green cross through it)
 * New: Added Phaser.Filter.
 A new way to use the new WebGL shaders/filters that the new version of Pixi supports.
 * New: The object returned by Math.sinCosGenerator now contains a length property.
 * New: Phaser.BitmapData object.
-Can be used as a texture for a Sprite or Tiling Sprite.
+A Canvas you can freely draw to with lots of functions.
+Can be used as a texture for Sprites.
 See the new examples and docs for details.
 * New: RenderTexture.render now takes a Phaser.Group.
 Also added renderXY for when you don't want to make a new Point object.
-* New: Implementing PluginManager.remove, added PluginManager.removeAll (thanks crazysam)
+* New: PluginManager.remove, added PluginManager.removeAll (thanks crazysam)
-* New: Added scrollFactorX/scrollFactorY to TilemapLayers (thanks jcd-as)
+* New: scrollFactorX/scrollFactorY have been added to TilemapLayers (thanks jcd-as)
 * New: Phaser.Game parent can now be an HTMLElement or a string (thanks beeglebug)
-* New: Updated to use the latest version of Pixi.js - which means you can now use all the sexy new WebGL filters they added :)
+* New: Now using the latest version of Pixi.js.
+Which means you can use all the sexy new WebGL filters :)
 * New: Sprite.animations.getAnimation will return an animation instance which was added by name.
 * New: Added Mouse.button which is set to the button that was pressed: Phaser.Mouse.LEFT_BUTTON, MIDDLE_BUTTON or RIGHT_BUTTON (thanks wKLV)
 * New: Added Mouse.pointerLock signal which you can listen to whenever the browser enters or leaves pointer lock mode.